guntuabhinav25/Codsoft-task-2/README.md

 # Codsoft-task-2

-Here's a possible LinkedIn caption for completing the task:

 "Just built my personal portfolio from scratch using HTML and CSS!
 This project was a great way to showcase my skills and experience as a web developer.
 Check it out and let me know what you think! [link to your portfolio] #webdevelopment #portfolio #html #css #codsoft"

 Now, let me break down the task and explain what's required for each section: